LauYeeYu/homepage/content/blog/git-usage-merging-en.md

 - Abort: `git merge --abort`, `git rebase --skip`, `git rebase --abort` (depending on the strategy you are using).
-- Follow others: `git merge -s theirs ...`.
+- Follow others: `git merge -X theirs ...`.
-- Insist on your own: `git merge -s ours ...`.
+- Insist on your own: `git merge -X ours ...`.

 ### Example of Common Workflow